warrickbayman/Loom/readme.md

 Here it _is_ important which object you call the comparison methods on.
 The object you call on is always on the left of the equasion.

 ### Between
-Loom also provides a way to check if a unit falls between two other units.
+Loom provides a way to check if a unit falls between two other units.
 The `isBetween` method takes two Loom objects which means you can use any of the creation methods:

 ```php
 $loom = Loom::make()->fromSeconds(100);